-AZ Speaks delivers the best in humanities scholarship.
-Our diverse and engaging speakers cover a variety of professional backgrounds including: archaeology, art history, civic engagement, film studies, history and heritage, archaeology, literature, gender and identity, and science and medicine.
+AZ SPEAKS presenters represent a diverse range of expertise, from a variety of professional backgrounds including: archaeology, art history, civic engagement, film studies, history and heritage, law, and philosophy.
 Speakers are carefully selected based on their expertise and ability to offer content and insight that inspires discussion with audiences of all ages and backgrounds.
 AZ SPEAKS is a great way for your organization to engage your community that is inexpensive and easy to arrange.

 The Road Scholars program brings the best in humanities scholarship to virtually every corner of Arizona.
 Presentations are designed to connect local experts to an inquiring public, and foster lively discussions on cultural and historical topics.

-History Alive presents scholars assuming the roles of significant figures from the past.
-Scholars present as historical characters, and answer questions from the character’s perspective.
+History Alive presents scholars assuming the roles of significant historical figures.
+Scholars present as historical figures, and answer questions from the figure’s perspective.
 They end by stepping out of character and answering questions as themselves, providing scholarly context and insight.